StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_limit.md

 - `src`: the BITMAP value from which to obtain elements.
 - `start_range`: the start range to intercept elements.
 It must be a BIGINT value.
 If the specified start range exceeds the maximum element of the BITMAP value and `limit` is positive, NULL is returned.
 See Example 4.
 - `limit`: the number of elements to obtain starting from `start_range`.
 Negative limits are counted from right to left.
+If the number of matching elements is less than the value of `limit`, all the matching elements are returned.

 ## Return value